 Services at Pine Flat Lake Marina include boat slip rentals (no boat rentals of any kind), fuel and general camping, fishing and grocery supplies.
 For more information on marina services call 559-787-2506.

-Services at Lakeview Resort include a motel with approximately 10 rooms, suites with kitchenettes rentals, full hook-up RV site rentals, dry dock storage, and a private marina.
+Services at Lakeview Resort include a motel with approximately 10 suites with kitchenettes, full hook-up RV site rentals, dry dock storage, and a private marina providing boat rentals (seasonally and at this marina location only).
 For more information on resort services call 559-787-2207.

 Boaters are reminded that there is a counter-clockwise direction of travel on the lake and a 50 mph speed limit.
 Water surface levels fluctuate daily.

 Pine Flat Lake offers two campgrounds: Island Park Campground with 97 campsites and Trimmer Campground with 10 campsites.
 Electricity is available at 25 campsites in Island Park Campground.

 Each campsite is provided with a fire pit/grill and table.
 Hot showers and flush toilets are available at both campgrounds.

 Island Park Campground has a fish cleaning station and a RV dump station.

 There are two large group sites (Blue Oak and Buckeye) available at Deer Creek Point Group Campground, which are accessed from within the Island Park Recreation Area.
 Each site can accommodate multiple RVs and/or tents, and the sites are suitable for up to 80 people.
 A shade shelter, BBQ pit, fire ring, restroom and water are available at each group site to accommodate most camping needs.
 There is also a sand volleyball court, four permanent bag-toss boards, and two horseshoe pits available for use exclusively by campers in the group sites.
 Volleyball and beanbags not provided.